jonasbn/github-pages-javascript-prototype-external-data/README.md

 Were met.

-The CSP work was quite educational and quite an eye-opener and I would love to (and I most certainly have to) work more in this sphere, but preferably driven by need, since approaching this from a more academic approach is not my _style_, but I guess you have gathered this from following the completed prototype work.
+The CSP work was quite educational and quite an eye-opener and I would love to (and I most certainly have to) work more in this sphere, but preferably driven by need, since approaching this from a more academic approach is not my _style_, but I guess you have gathered this from following the prototype approach.

 ## Next Step

 A lot of next steps where outlined in [the description][github-pages-javascript-prototype] and [blog post][first_blog_post] for the first prototype.

-I am not going to expand the list any further, I could spend more time getting my head around CSP, but I would much rather let this driven by need.
+I am not going to expand the list any further, I could spend more time getting my head around CSP, but I would much rather let this driven by the need to tackle obstacles or learn more about CSP.

 ## References

 Thanks to all the people, who unknowningly have contributed to this work.

 - [Jose Pino][jofpin]
-- The people contributing to StackOverflow and Mozilla Developer Network and the resources used to build the foundation for the first prototype leading to this one
+- The people contributing to StackOverflow and Mozilla Developer Network and the resources used to build the foundation for [the prototype][github-pages-javascript-prototype] leading to this one.

 Most of the resources mentioned above are listed here: